The first time I read about smashing cucumbers I was a bit skeptical.

 There’s no going back now

 Fast forward to a couple decades later, and I find myself making a salad with my boyfriend who is from Bulgaria.
-So we’re chopping and chatting and he starts to peel the cucumbers.
-This isn’t something that I ever did, but apparently nobody in that neck of the woods eats cucumber skin.
+We were chopping, and chatting, and he starts to peel the cucumbers.
+This isn’t something I ever did, but apparently, in Bulgaria, nobody eats cucumber skin.
+It’s always peeled.

-And although at first I thought that was silly, I mean – everybody knows that the skin has the most nutrients, it’s full of fibre, and its 100% edible.
+At first I thought this was a bit silly, I mean—everybody knows that the skin has the most nutrients, it’s full of fibre, and its 100% edible.
 What was the point of peeling it?

 But despite my hesitation, I decided to try it on for size.
 I peeled my next several cucumbers to see how it felt.